brainglobe/brainrender-docs/autogenerated-docs/docs/brainrender/atlases/aba.md

 Gets tractography data for all experiments whose projections reach the
     brain region or location of iterest.

-:param p0: list of 3 floats with XYZ coordinates of point to be used
+:param p0: list of 3 floats with AP-DV-ML coordinates of point to be
-    as seed (Default value = None)
+    used as seed (Default value = None)

 :param **kwargs: